babu3009/synthetic-data-platform/README.md

 - **Frontend**: ESLint, Prettier, TypeScript
 - **Pre-commit hooks**: Automated code quality checks

+## Coverage gates

+We enforce coverage targets in CI via Codecov.
+Recommended thresholds:

+- Project coverage: ≥ 80%
+- Patch (PR) coverage: ≥ 80%

+How to validate locally:

+- Backend (from `apps/backend`): run pytest with coverage and review the terminal report (or XML as needed).
+- Frontend (from `apps/frontend`): use the provided coverage scripts; Vitest uses the V8 provider.

+CI integration and branch protection:

+- Codecov will report two checks on pull requests: “codecov/project” and “codecov/patch”.
+- In GitHub repository settings, enable Branch protection and require these checks to pass at the thresholds above.
+- Documented acceptance: PRs must meet or exceed the targets before merge unless explicitly waived.

 ## Observability

 - Metrics endpoint: `GET http://localhost:8000/metrics` (Prometheus format)